The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Massage for suppuration of the eye

-Irrigation of the lacrimal canal in the hospital
+Washing the tear duct in the hospital

 The child does not experience any pain.
-The procedure is quick, lasts about five minutes, is done once.
+The procedure is quick, lasts about five minutes, and is done once.

 Important rules for suppuration of the eye